 The combination of a new search-and-rescue satellite network and second-generation emergency locator transmitters will soon transform the way distress signals are activated and detected and then generate responses.
 Set for initial operation in 2018, the Mid-Earth Orbiting Search and Rescue System (Meosar) will take advantage of signal repeater payloads on as many as 72 satellites in three navigation satellite networks—GPS, Galileo and Glonass—to relay distress signals from ...

-"New Satellite Network To Streamline Distress Signals" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"New Satellite Network To Streamline Distress Signals" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.